Privacy notice for customers

 In order to protect confidentiality we will ask you to verify your identity before responding to any request made under this privacy notice.
 If a third party makes a request on your behalf, we require proof that you have given your permission for them to act on your behalf.

 Contact Details for Further Information

-The Curo Group incorporates the following three companies in England and Wales.
+The Curo Group incorporates the following two companies and four charitable registered societies in England and Wales.
 Each company and society is a Data Controller: